jlibovicky/jlibovicky.github.io/_posts/2020-01-29-MT-Weekly-Reformer.md

 $$\frac{\partial o}{\partial h} = \sigma(h)\left( 1 - \sigma(h) \right)$$

-This example shows us that no matter what the function is when doing the back-propagation, we need to remember what was the value of the node in the forward pass.
+This example shows us that (almost) no matter what the function is, when doing the back-propagation, we need to remember what was the value of the node in the forward pass.
 And with Transformers, it means a lot of memory.

 The standard Transformer uses residual connections.
 The purpose of residual connections is preventing the vanishing gradient problem.
 The trick is simple, we just sum the layer output with the layer input.
-When computing the loss derivative by back-propagation, for each parameter, there is always a path that only leads only through the summation operations (except for maybe the last few nodes), which are linear with respect to derivation.
+When computing the loss derivative by back-propagation, there is always a path that only leads through the summation operations (plus maybe the few last other nodes), which are linear with respect to derivation.
 Other functions have derivatives that are often quite small or zero.
-Without the residual connections, you would multiply the gradients by this small or zero derivatives so many times that it would eventually vanish.
-Such a summation path with summations is sometimes called the information highway.
+Without the residual connections, you would (because of the chain rule) multiply the gradients by this small or zero derivatives so many times that it would eventually vanish.
+Such a path with summation operations is sometimes called the information highway.

 ![Standard Transformer Encoder](/assets/MT-Weekly-27/residual.svg)